 We will leave for a canoe trip to observe the fauna and flora typical of the region.
 Among some common animals to watch are the guariba monkeys, the sloth, the monkeys, parrots, herons, fishermen, gypsies, among others.
 On the banks of this river, one can also enjoy the view of the largest tree in the forest, the giant Samaúma.

 We continue towards the National Park of the Anavilhanas Archipelago, an area of 350,000 hectares with more than 650 groups of islands.
 In the dry season, it is possible to enjoy the white sandy beaches and cool off in them.
 Before the end of the day, we will still explore the archipelago region in the motorboat.

 Let's start the day with a walk in the forest, near Lake Tucumã, to observe the flora and fauna of the Rio Negro region.
-In the course of the trail, we will arrive at a stream with a small waterfall.
+Depending on the season, we may find a special stream that leads to a small waterfall.
 A charming place where you can take a bath and cool off in those delicious waters.
 At the end, we will return to the boat and head towards the Mucuras River.

-Depending on the water level, it is possible to stop and bathe on the white sandy beaches that appear in the dry season in the Anavilhanas archipelago.
+Depending on the water level, it is possible to stop and bathe on the white sandy beaches that appear in the dry season at the Anavilhanas archipelago.
 Arriving in the Mucuras River, we will take a canoe trip to observe the fauna and flora of the magical igapó.
-This immense igapó (flooded forest), unites the basins of the Mucuras and Cuieras River.
+This vast flooded forest, unites the basins of the Mucuras and Cuieras rivers.

-The place is little frequented, being the scene of some local legends and also the habitat of the feared electric eel.
-Let us observe wild animals of land and air, like some very beautiful birds, toucans and macaws.
-At night, we can continue the canoe trip to hear the sounds of nature.
+The place is low visited, being the scene of some local legends and also the natural habitat of the feared electric eel.
+Let us observe wild animals like some very beautiful birds, toucans and macaws.
+At night, we can continue by canoe to hear the sounds of nature.

 Early morning to contemplate the sunrise.
 The experience of the day brightening within the Amazon forests brings a deep sense of peace.